 In the face of all this data showing accumulation of beneficial mutations large and small, Dr. Sanford claimed instead that the whole Lenski experiment was “Clearly an example of genetic degradation”.
 How could he possibly say such a thing?
 His claim is based on two rhetorical moves.
 First, he notes that the mutations which are beneficial in the Lenski experiment mainly involve genomic simplifications, which deactivate metabolic functions that are useless drains in the simple Lenski experimental environment.
 But here Dr. Sanford has subtly switched criteria, by conflating fitness (which can only be defined relative to the current environment) with genetic complexity.
 These are two very different issues.
 Genetic complexity may be beneficial or it may be deleterious, depending on the environment.
 Evolution is driven by actual fitness effects for actual organisms in actual environments, not by some abstract scorecard of genetic complexity.

 The other rhetorical move is to note that if the Lenski bacteria were placed back into its original “wild” environment (with a wider variety of conditions and predators), the evolved bacteria would fare poorly.
 Well, of course they would fare poorly compared to bacteria that were still adapted to that wild condition, but it is unreasonable to demand that a population that becomes adapted to some new condition must also retain its full adaptation to old condition.
-That like expecting a bear species which had evolved a white fur coat for an arctic environment to remain competitive (with brown bears) in some non-arctic environment.
+That like expecting a bear species which had evolved a white fur coat for an arctic environment to remain competitive (with the original brown bears) in some non-arctic, non-snowy environment.
 It makes no sense.
 That just isn’t the way the world generally works.